inroutephp/inroute/README.md

 Inroute is a code generator.
 It scans your source tree for classes marked with tha @inroute tag.
 It handles fetching dependencies from your DI-container using the @inject tag.
 And it sets up all routes based on @route tags.
 From this it generates a router and a dispatcher.
-When done all you to do is to bootstrap your application auto-loading and dispatch.
+When done all you have to do is to bootstrap your application auto-loading and dispatch.

     $app = include 'generated_application.php';